-The need for legal certainty and netting legislation in Kazakhstan
+The need for legal certainty and netting legislation in Ukraine

-Although there are no laws or regulations in Kazakhstan explicitly stating that close-out netting would not be enforceable, many market participants and legal experts believe that Kazakh law does not set out a clear position on this issue.
-Without specific guidance under Kazakh law, a Kazakh court might prevent the application of close-out netting in an insolvency proceeding, for example where local policy interest might be seen as overriding the parties' choice of law for their contract.

-Indeed, the purpose of this letter is to initiate a dialogue on the enforceability in Kazakhstan of critical provisions of the ISDA Master Agreement that relate to close-out netting.
-Recognizing the substantial credit and systemic benefits of close-out netting, many jurisdictions where previously there was some doubt about the enforceability of netting have introduced legislation to enable it or, more often, to strengthen it where it was already available.
-Examples in Europe include Austria, Belgium, Channel Islands, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Israel, Italy, Luxembourg, Malta, Norway, Poland, Portugal, Spain, Sweden, Switzerland and Turkey.
-Examples elsewhere include Australia, Brazil, Canada, Japan, Mexico, New Zealand, South Africa and the United States.
+Although there are no laws or regulations in Ukraine explicitly stating that close-out netting would not be enforceable, many market participants and legal experts believe that Ukrainian law does not set out a clear position on this issue.
+Without specific guidance under Ukrainian law, a Ukrainian court might prevent the application of close-out netting in an insolvency proceeding, for example, where local policy interest might be seen as overriding the parties' choice of law for their contract.
+Indeed, our Central and Eastern Europe Committee has expressed their particular support for derivatives market legal certainty and law reform in Ukraine, and a primary purpose of this letter is to initiate a dialogue on the enforceability in Ukraine of critical provisions of the ISDA Master Agreement that relate to close-out netting.
+Recognizing the substantial credit and systemic benefits of close-out netting, many jurisdictions, where previously there was some doubt about the enforceability of netting, have introduced legislation to enable it or, more often, to strengthen it where it was already available.
+Examples in Europe include Austria, Belgium, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, Malta, Norway, Poland, Portugal, Romania, Slovakia, Spain, Sweden, Switzerland and Turkey.
+Examples elsewhere include Australia, Brazil, Canada, Israel, Japan, Mauritius, Mexico, New Zealand, South Africa, South Korea and the United States.
 A current status report on the enforceability of close-out netting worldwide is attached as Appendix C.

-As indicated, leading ISDA members from outside the country would like to see Kazakhstan on this list of jurisdictions where relevant statutory reforms have been enacted in support of international standards - especially in the face of conflicting legal opinions currently circulating about the status of close-out netting in Kazakhstan.
-We understand the interest of these members mirrors current initiatives in Kazakhstan for improving legal certainty, the standing of Kazakhstan's financial markets in the world and, if appropriate, statutory support for the enforceability of close-out netting for derivatives.
+As indicated, leading ISDA members from outside the country would like to see Ukraine on this list of jurisdictions where relevant statutory reforms have been enacted in support of international standards in light of overall uncertainty about the legal status of close-out netting in Ukraine.
+We understand the interest of these members mirrors current initiatives in Ukraine for improving legal certainty and the standing of Ukraine's financial markets in the world.